T2201 Disability Tax Credit Application Form (Updated February 2024)

 1. File a formal objection/appeal within 90 days.

 2. Fill out and resubmit the T2201 form, again to the CRA (you can apply for the DTC multiple times with no penalty or issue whatsoever).
 However, the CRA does not specify the reasons for their denial, so it is imperative to provide them with “new” information.
-Considering, if you apply again but provide no “new” information, you will likely be denied once more.
+Considering, that if you apply again but provide no “new” information, you will likely be denied once more.

 3. Contact the trained professionals at Disability Credit Canada, to further assist you in improving your application with the help of our experienced team of case builders.
 You can also read through our Disability Tax Credit Ultimate Resource Guide for further assistance with your application.